danielfilho/ifex/README.md

 A modern CLI tool for managing EXIF data in JPEG, TIFF, DNG, and RAW image files with structured equipment management.
 Built with Rust for performance and reliability.

-> **📢 Version 1.103.0**: Latest stable release with enhanced features and improvements.
+> **📢 Version 1.105.0**: Latest stable release with film information support and JSON output.
 Install via Homebrew or download from [releases](https://github.com/danielfilho/ifex/releases).

 ## Features